ssecv/PathVG/README.md

                  pages = { 454 -- 463 },
               }

-For questions or issues, please open an issue or contact the corresponding author at: [your-email@example.com]
+For questions or issues, please open an issue or contact the corresponding author at: [hetang@hust.edu.cn]